Why handwriting is important

 - Keep giving your child chunky crayons and chalk until they develop the finger and thumb grip needed to hold a pencil.

 - Encourage your child to trace simple top-to-bottom and left-to-right lines on a page, trying to stay on the lines all the way to the end.
-Make up a story to add interest to the activity – for example, ‘Help this puppy find the way home’.
+Make up a story to add interest to the activity.
+For example, ‘Help this puppy find the way home’.

 - Practise drawing anticlockwise circles that start at the top of the page.
 This is the pattern we use to form letters.

-- Give your child opportunities to write and draw with other materials.
+- Encourage your child to write and draw with other materials.
 For example, your child could draw lines in sand or mud, trace over letters on signs with their finger, form 3D letters from playdough, and so on.
 Take photos of these drawings if you want to print them out and display them.